g2p/blocks/README.md

 You will also need libparted (2.3 or newer, library and headers) and libaugeas (library only, 1.0 or newer).

-On Debian/Ubuntu (Ubuntu raring is recommended):
+On Debian/Ubuntu (Ubuntu 13.04 or newer is recommended):

     sudo aptitude install python3.3 python3-pip git libparted-dev libaugeas0 \
         pkg-config libpython3.3-dev gcc